WiseLord/ampcontrol-f103/uart_control.md

+# UART control description

-Commands to control the device via UART
+Commands to control the device via uart are shown below.

-Lines starting with '##' are the output from the device, an answer on user actions or control commands
+Lines starting with '##' are the output from the device, an answer on user actions or control commands.

+The commands set is under development and will be extended in the future.

 ## 1. Power control